approvals/ApprovalTests.cpp/doc/Tutorial.md

 To follow along at home, please [download](https://github.com/approvals/ApprovalTests.cpp.StarterProject/archive/refs/heads/master.zip) the [Starter Project](https://github.com/approvals/ApprovalTests.cpp.StarterProject) unless you already have a working ApprovalTests build / environment in which case you can just start a new test.

+## Using this tutorial
+This tutorial uses markdown snippets.
+What this means is that all code samples have a link under them called `snippet source`.
+If you get stuck, you can click these to see the code samples in the context of a full source file whenever needed.

 ## Hello Approval Tests

 Let's open the Starter Project in your development environment, and open [tests/Tutorial.cpp](https://github.com/approvals/ApprovalTests.cpp.StarterProject/blob/master/tests/Tutorial.cpp).